0xaDanteees/fe-take-home-ex-2/README.md

 2. [Medium] Implement without using a package, but with references.
 Quote the references on your implementations in your comments (i.e., Open Source repos / Stack Overflow links).
 3. [Hard] Implement without using any package & reference.

+#I prolly went medium(?) idk, was annoying not to be able to use shadcn so I didnt maxxed on frontend looks; letting you guys judge tho.
+Not bad for a first time go + vite project me thinks :D

 The judgement of your skill level will be different based on whichever difficulty you've chosen.